-It might make us wonder how many decent human beings remain, who stand on the sidelines, observing people nearly screaming at each other rapidly with manic, phony smiles, in “normal” conversation.
+It might make us wonder how many decent human beings now stand on the sidelines, observing Positivity Cult members nearly screaming at each other rapidly with manic, phony smiles, in “normal” conversation.
 If I have the misfortune of being held captive by a Positivity Cult member, I personally defuse their behavior the same way I used to calm babies in my family.
-I look the desperate child in their eyes, speak calmly, steadily, and assertively, and choose only words that engage their frontal lobes and disengage their amygdala…or rather, support its proper regulation.
+I look the desperate child in their eyes, speak calmly, steadily, and assertively, and choose only words that engage their frontal lobes and disengage their amygdala.
 The culture of the Positivity Cult breeds anxiety disorders.

 I might also throw in a witty joke and catch them off guard to help them see that harmonious culture does not need to be dull.

 (The original article's meme replaced with new one on 12/30/2020, during the website migration from WordPress.
 NPR designated Cardi B's "WAP" song of the year.)